Start your little one’s journey into solid foods the right way with our 6 months Baby Food Chart! Includes healthy and nutritious Indian recipes too!

 Make sure you are well prepared with all the essentials for weaning your baby.
 Your baby’s immune system is still weak and she is vulnerable to all kinds of germ attacks.
 So, ensure that all your baby’s feeding utensils are absolutely clean and sterilized.
 If you’re confused about how to do it, then this video on how to sterilize the feeding utensils for babies should help.

 Initially, it can be difficult to know exactly how much a baby should eat.
 You don’t really need a lot of solid food for your baby at this age.
 About 90 ml per feed twice a day should be enough to begin with.
 Before starting out, you may want to check our post on how to introduce solids to Baby for some useful tips and tricks.
+Here is a look at the foods you can introduce this month:

 6 Months Baby Food Chart – with Indian Recipes